COUNTY 8 BALL CH

 potential host with a table.

-Among those that are a potential host,
+Among those that are a potential

-lowest)
+being the lowest)

 LAG